GDPR is set to cause some significant changes in how we use Google Analytics.

 If you know of more reports that utilize by IPs, please leave a comment, and I will update this post.

 Under GDPR, IP addresses are considered personal data.
 Tracking the IPs of your EEA based users without their consent falls under the rules of GDPR.

 Advanced Google Analytics installations can track many forms of personal and third-party data.
 These installations can track demographics, display features, user IDs, custom dimensions, etc.

 We will not spend too much time talking about advanced GA installs in this article, because if you want to track this data, you should be strongly considering asking for consent from users instead of trying to circumvent the system.

-What I want to talk about is that even basic installations of Google Analytics collect personal data.
-That collection occurs on each hit your analytics tracking code sends to Google Analytics, and the personal data that is collected is your users’ IP address.
+What I want to talk about is that even the standard installations of Google Analytics collect personal data.
+That collection occurs on each hit your analytics tracking code sends to Google Analytics, and the personal data that you collect is your users' IP address.